0 Products

 Regardless of whether people are actually taking vacations to far-off lands, consumers are craving adventure and excitement.
 When it comes to beverages, an interest in travel and experimentation has them seeking out fresh new options (blending sweet & salty, sweet & spicy, etc.) or wanting to experience history through regional flavors.

-For brewers, this is an opportunity to highlight regional or exotic flavors, create unique hop combinations, and experiment with their latest ideas!
+For brewers, this is an opportunity to highlight regional or exotic flavors, create unique hop combinations, and experiment with novel ideas.
 Fruit beers, in particular, are becoming more and more popular.
-For example, Mintel observed that there were more mango-flavored raw product launches in 2024 than there were in the past decade, and fruit flavors like Clementine and Strawberry have high growth momentum. ³
+Mintel observed that there were more mango-flavored raw product launches in 2024 than there were in the past decade, and fruit flavors like Clementine and Strawberry have high growth momentum. ³

 This is also a great opportunity to experiment with hop flavors and aromas with bright, fruity qualities.
-Azacca®, for example, has notes of ripe mango and citrus while El Dorado® has luscious stone fruit qualities.
+Azacca®, for example, has notes of ripe mango and citrus while Eclipse® has the candy-like zest of sweet mandarin, grapefruit, and refreshing pine.
 It’s all about creating that limited-edition flavor experience that conveys all things summer.

 If something is seasonal and/or limited-edition, then it needs to be exciting!
 Consumers need to get one look or taste and know it’s something special they should enjoy as much as possible since it won’t be around for long.
 It’s about finding out what your customers enjoy and tapping into that desire with a sense of urgency.